Indiana Academy

 Indiana Academy also known as IA is a Seventh-day Adventist secondary school located in Cicero, Indiana, United States.
 Indiana Academy is owned and operated by the Indiana Conference of Seventh day Adventists and is one of many other Adventist secondary educational institutions.
 It is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.
-The average class size is twenty-five students and the school has a graduation rate of 95%.